 In particular, we use precompiled headers for most of our projects.
 VC++ builds the precompiled header as the first step in building these projects, and it compiles nothing else until it finishes.
 So, at the start of every full build the only parallelism I get is from parallel project builds.

 It is unfortunate that VC++/msbuild don’t have a global scheduler that avoids running 144 compiles in parallel.
 A global compiler scheduler is the only way to have full intra- and inter-project parallelism without over committing.
+Getting a global compiler scheduler would actually be quite easy.
+Just get MSBuild to create a global semaphore that is initialized to NumCores and pass in a switch to the compilers telling them to acquire that semaphore before doing any work, and release it when they’re done.
+Problem solved, trivially.

 Also, the parallel-project builds setting is a global setting, and if I lower it then some solutions will build more slowly.